apache/shenyu-website/docs/user-guide/admin-usage/selector-and-rule.md

 <img src="/img/shenyu/basicConfig/pluginHandle/plugin_rule_config_en.jpg" width="80%" height="80%" />

-* when the request was passed by the seletor, then it will be processed by the rule, the final filter.
+* when the request was passed by the selector, then it will be processed by the rule, the final filter.
 * rule is the final confirmation about how to execute request logically.
 * rule detailed explanation：
   * Name：create your rule with a distinguish name.